 I love that the ingredients read like an anti-aging moisturizing treatment, but this sunscreen also protects your skin from UV rays.
 This sunscreen really delivers on hydration, as this sunscreen stands out from all of my other favorites in that it really delivers moisture.
 If you have dry skin, this sunscreen is made for you.

 This tint only comes in one shade, which is light-medium in shade, a bit darker than Australian Gold.
 It blends well into the light-medium skin tone on my face (which I achieve with self-tanning).
 It leaves my skin soft and supple but also does not cause any pilling of my skincare underneath it or makeup over it.
 I am very impressed with the moisture this provides and will reach for this on days when my skin is feeling dry.

-Etude House Sunprise Mild Airy Finish Sun Milk SPF 50+ PA+++ was the other drugstore mineral sunscreen that made my list last year.
-This sunscreen comes from Korean brand Etude House and can be purchased on Amazon.
-While it contains titanium dioxide and zinc oxide, percentages are not disclosed since it’s not required in Korea.
+Etude House Sunprise Mild Airy Finish Sun Milk SPF 50+ PA+++ comes from Korean brand Etude House and can be purchased on Amazon.
+While it contains titanium dioxide and zinc oxide, percentages are not disclosed since that information is not required in Korea.
 The bottle states that this provides SPF 50 protection (UVB) with a PA+++ rating (for UVA).

 Described as a sun milk, it is extremely thin consistency for a sunscreen.
 It is formulated with a slew of skin-loving antioxidant plant extracts, hyaluronic acid, soothing aloe vera and soothing anti-inflammatory ingredients.